This page tells landlords what the local housing allowance rates are and how they can be paid.

 Tenants must make arrangements with you how to pay the rent.
 Most people find that the best way is for us to pay the local housing allowance directly into their bank or building society account.
 They can then set up a standing order or direct debit to pay you every four weeks.

 Some people may have difficulty getting the local housing allowance and paying their rent.
-Payments of local housing allowance can be made direct to a landlord if:

-- we consider that a tenant is unlikely to pay their rent
+* we consider that a tenant is unlikely to pay their rent

-- we think that a tenant cannot handle their own affairs
+* we think that a tenant cannot handle their own affairs

-- where a tenant is more than eight weeks in arrears with their rent.
+* where a tenant is more than eight weeks in arrears with their rent.